 |POSITION||Head Coach/Director of Student-Athlete Life Skills Program|

-Traci Young was named Assistant Director of Athletics for Life Skills Programs and Senior Woman Administrator for the Valparaiso University athletic department in June of 2012.
-In addition to her administrative role, Young remains head coach of the women's tennis program, a position she has served in since March of 2009.
+Young had served as Assistant Director of Athletics for Life Skills Programs and Senior Woman Administrator for the Valparaiso University athletic department since June 2012.
+In addition, Young was the head coach of the women's tennis program from March 2009 until October 2015.

-In her role as assistant athletic director and SWA, Young directs the Crusaders’ life skills programs while also overseeing Valparaiso’s Student-Athlete Advisory Committee.
-She is a member of Valpo’s Committee for Intercollegiate Athletics, the Hall of Fame Committee, and the Horizon League Executive Council.
+In her role as associate athletic director, Young directs the Crusaders’ life skills programs while also overseeing Valparaiso’s Student-Athlete Advisory Committee.
+She is a member of the Valpo Athletics Hall of Fame Committee, as well as the University's Retention Committee.

 On the tennis courts, Young saw one of her players earn the Herb Foster Sportsmanship Award from the Horizon League in 2011.
 Since taking over the Valpo program, Young has had 13 players named to the Horizon League’s Fall or Spring Academic Honor Roll.